 There are a lot of discussions these days around Power BI tools to create reports and for sure many of you may have already downloaded and worked with some of them if not all of them.
-You may also already thought that some of the tools’ names are confusingly similar.
-I recently had an interesting conversation with fellow who has a lot of SSRS report writing background.
-I was talking about Paginated reports and said, I downloaded the latest version of Power BI Report Builder… that he immediately said, wait a second…
+You may already think that some of the tools’ names are confusingly similar.
+I recently had an interesting conversation with a fellow who has a lot of SSRS report writing background.
+I was talking about Paginated reports and said, I downloaded the latest version of Power BI Report Builder… that he immediately said, wait for a second…

 - John: Power BI Report Builder?
 Oh I see, that’s the one that you can create paginated reports with then you can deploy those reports into an SSRS instance.

 - me: NOPE!
 That’s not the case I’m afraid.

 - John: Oh I know, I meant Power BI Report Server, you can deploy the reports to an instance of Power BI Report Server.
 I knew it!

 - me: NO!
 That’s not what I’m talking about…

 I bet some of you had a similar conversation with a friend or a customer.
 OK, in this post I explain a little bit about report authoring tools available to you and your organisation to get the most out of your Power BI ecosystem.